alessio9567/booklibrary-ethereum/README.md

 # BookLibrary_Limechain
 This is my first smart contract in Solidity developped as LimeAcademy Entry Task

-Using Remix develop a contract for a book library.

 - The administrator (owner) of the library should be able to add new books and the number of copies in the library.
 - Users should be able to see the available books and borrow them by their id.